Homeowner and Host Tips

 • Sponges and soap for cleaning dishes

 While going through this list, it’s important to make sure that all appliances and cooking devices are in good working order.
-Broken appliances can be extremely frustrating for guests and can lead to a bad review.
+Broken appliances not only can be frustrating for guests, but they also can be dangerous.

 Pantry

 No one wants to buy an entire package of salt when they stay in a vacation rental.
 Be sure to stock your pantry with condiments and seasonings that provide convenience for guests.
+Larger property management companies do not provide most of these items, so they make a nice touch.
 Here are some of the essentials to include:

 • Salt